SENG330/course/assignment2.md

 Due: Oct 24, 2018 at midnight in Github.

 # Changelog

+## 10/12
+- switch and lightbulb should use a method called `toggle()` as switch is a reserved word
+- we won't worry about the Checkstyle comment checks.
+Use comments as appropriate, not as boilerplate.
+You should still comment!
+- the test case I created is purely to give you the names of the classes.
+It is not necessarily the format of the constructors.
+In particular, you will need to pass the Hub reference in when constructing the devices.

 ## 10/11
 - add client class names
 - remove register from devices